ustunb/reachml/README.md

 The 0-th entry is the original feature vector `x`.
 As you can see, the reachable set contains feature vectors obtained via changing the job type, and increasing `years_since_last_default`.
-Although we have set age to be immutable, because `years_since_last_default` is mutable and is linked to `age` through the `DirectionalLinkage` constraint, it wil change.
+Although we have set age to be immutable, because `years_since_last_default` is mutable and is linked to `age` through the `DirectionalLinkage` constraint, it will change.

 ### Using Reachable Sets
 Having the reachable set as a matrix of points, i.e., you can analyze it or use it to query